telerik-boneyard/platform-friends-hybrid/README.md

 To implement all the features listed above, the sample app utilizes the following Telerik products and SDKs:

-- Telerik Backend Services - this is where all data, files, and user accounts are stored in the cloud
+- Telerik Backend Services&mdash;this is where all data, files, and user accounts are stored in the cloud
-- Telerik Backend Services JavaScript SDK - to connect the app to Telerik Backend Services
+- Telerik Backend Services JavaScript SDK&mdash;to connect the app to Telerik Backend Services
-- Telerik Analytics - used to store and monitor analytics data in the cloud
+- Telerik Analytics&mdash;used to store and monitor analytics data in the cloud
-- Telerik Analytics JavaScript SDK - to connect the app with Telerik Analytics
+- Telerik Analytics JavaScript SDK&mdash;to connect the app with Telerik Analytics
-- Telerik Analytics Cordova plugin - to collect data needed for analyses
+- Telerik Analytics Cordova plugin&mdash;to collect data needed for analyses
-- Telerik Mobile Testing - used to implement tests for the mobile app
+- Telerik Mobile Testing&mdash;used to implement tests for the mobile app

 ## Screenshots